-AHWC OFFICE OF HEALTH PROMOTION (OHP) formerly Wellness Alcohol Violence

-Education-WAVE Program OHP is a harm-reduction office and program that has a history at the university for over 10 years.
+AHWC OFFICE OF HEALTH PROMOTION (OHP) OHP is a harm-reduction office and program that has a history at the university for over 10 years.
 It involves peer educators in outreach efforts targeting students, and is one of the key partners in teaching bystander intervention.
 OHP provides materials regarding on and off-campus resources to participants of their programs.
 In addition to the efforts aimed at first-year students listed above, OHP certified health educators also present the following annual programs:

 - 1) RAINN Day an annual day of action to raise awareness and educate students about sexual violence on college campuses.
-It is a grassroots program designed to empower college students to educate their peers about risk reduction and recovery resources on their campus. - 2) Aggies Against Violence Week This is an annual event and was held remotely in 2021 due to COVID-19 (Spring semester).
-In 2021, a collaborative theatrical performance was conducted virtually that raised awareness on sexual assault, harassment, stalking and other acts of violence.
-The event was co-sponsored with OHP, NMSU Police, and the Theater Department. - 3) Stand Up Speak Out bystander intervention training is provided approximately 10 times annually to student groups, programs, residential life, and includes student leaders. - 4) Safe Spring Break-This is an annual event and includes topics such as: sexual assault/awareness, violence prevention, and sexual/personal safety.
-This was a remote event held in 2021 due to COVID-19. - 5) Consent Program- Is a social media and condom distribution event that provided information on what consent is and sexual safety.
+It is a grassroots program designed to empower college students to educate their peers about risk reduction and recovery resources on their campus. - 2) Stand Up Speak Out bystander intervention training is provided approximately 10 times annually to student groups, programs, residential life, and includes student leaders. - 3) Safe Spring Break-This is an annual event and includes topics such as: sexual assault/awareness, violence prevention, and sexual/personal safety. - 4) Consent Program Is a social media and condom distribution event that provided information on what consent is and sexual safety.
 This program was conducted monthly in all residence halls and as requested by student organizations and groups.